Free Suno style prompt builder

 Prompt templates and workflow tools only.
 No audio files generated.

-How should the song move from intro to hook or drop?
+How should the arrangement move from intro to hook, chorus, or drop?

 Common Suno prompt mistakes